lmm2020/MITx-6.00.1x/Lecture_Notes.md

-Week 1
+# Week 1

-# Introduction
+## 1. Introduction to Python

 Declarative knowledge refers to statements of fact.
 Imperative knowlefe refers to "how to" methods.

-computers often work with imperative knowledge to help us solved problems.
+Computers often work with imperative knowledge to help us solved problems.

 Algorithm: conceptual idea, set of instructions that achieves a result.
   ALL algorithms have:
     1. a sequence of simple steps
     2. a flow of control process that specifies when each step is executed.
     3. a means of determining when to stop.

 Program: concrete instantiation of an algoritm
   Fixed program computer: calculator, Turing's bombe

   Stored program computer: is a computer designed to load and calculate different programs, like a laptop that does many things.

+  Program counter: points the computer to the next instruction to execute in the program.

-A computational mode of thinking means that everything can be viewed as a math problem involving formulas and numbers.
+Computational mode of thinking means that everything can be viewed as a math problem involving formulas and numbers.

 Computers can: perform calculations & remember results.
   Made of:
     1. Memory, to store data and instructions for computing
     2. Arithmetic Logic Unit (ALU), computes simple calculations with data stored in the computer's memory.
     3. Control Unit, keep track of what operation the ALU should perform at a specific moment in time (using a program counter)

 Syntax: determines if a string is legal
 Syntactic errors: example: "hi"5
 Static semantic: determines whether a string has meaning Static semantic errors: example: "The sky is heavy" passes on syntax, but is invalid by static semantics - no one can weigh the sky, so this doesn't mean anything.

-Semantics: assigns a meaning to a legal sentence.  // "The sky is blue" both pass on syntax and static semantics (as above) and also on semantics - this is a meaningful sentence.
+Semantics: assigns meaning to a legal sentence.  // "The sky is blue" both pass on syntax and static semantics (as above) and also on semantics - this is a meaningful sentence.

-# Python Basics
+Objects can come as:
   Scalar objects: cannot be subdivided into smaller parts
       example: int, floats, bool, NoneType (special, value=None)

   Non-scalar objects: have an internal structure that can be accessed
       examples: string

 Casting: changing a variable's type.